Skip to main content

 values-lv/strings.xml

-You can upload these files by using the graphical UI or via the CLI:
+Upload these files using the graphical UI or the CLI:

 # lokalise2 \